BrookeDot/laravel-twilio/docs/connections.md

 Then, in your newly created `config/twilio.php` file, you can add new connections to the `connections` array.

-{note} The default "twilio" connection has been created for you and uses environment variables by default.
-You are free to change the default connection for your application and the name of the "twilio" connection if desired.
+<div class="docs-note">The default "twilio" connection has been created for you and uses environment variables by default.
+You are free to change the default connection for your application and the name of the "twilio" connection if desired.</div>

 ```php
 <?php